lucasmonstrox/PyTibia/README.md

 - Make a guild gameplay, start a war and dominate a tibia server
 - Raise money and send $ to help my Venezuelan friends who are experiencing economic difficulties

+# 🦾 A great working bot until PyTibia is ready

+BearSharp is an excellent paid bot made by a friend, you can find him via discord through the link https://discord.gg/kaKgkNxNtD

 # 🧰 Installation

 ## Prerequisites